janboddez/indieweb-custom-post-types/README.md

 ## How this works
 IndieWeb Custom Post Types does exactly 5 things:
 - Register short-form CPTs
-- Set up the Micropub plugin to use these
+- Hook into the Micropub plugin to use these CPTs
 - Automatically generate titles for most short-form content (you'll probably want to hide these on your site's front end, though)
 - Create random slugs for short-form content
 - Remove the `title` attribute from short-form RSS items